garrynwong/Firewall-Rules/README.md

-<h3>Step 4: request a new ip address from DHCP via ipconfig /renew; then filter and observe DHCP traffuc only in Wireshark</h3>
+<h3>Step 4: request a new ip address from DHCP via ipconfig /renew; then filter and observe DHCP traffic only in Wireshark</h3>
 <p></p>

 -